Skip to main content

 • Medicines under the PBS (these have a separate PBS Safety Net, not the Medicare Safety Nets).

-• Health services without a Medicare item number (for example, many purely private allied health or dental services).
+• Health services without a Medicare item number (e.g. many purely private allied health or dental services).

 PBS (Pharmaceutical Benefits Scheme)

-What counts toward the PBS Safety Net: PBS prescriptions dispensed at community pharmacies and private hospitals, and some public‑hospital outpatient medicines that are recorded under the PBS Safety Net rules.
+• What counts towards the PBS Safety Net: PBS prescriptions dispensed at community pharmacies and private hospitals.
+Some public‑hospital outpatient medicines that are recorded under the PBS Safety Net rules also count.

-Ask your pharmacy to record your PBS scripts (for you / your family) on a PBS Safety Net record.
-If you reach the threshold, they will then be able to issue your PBS Safety Net card so your PBS medicines are cheaper for the rest of the year
+• Ask your pharmacy to record your PBS scripts (for you/your family) on a PBS Safety Net record.
+If you reach the threshold, they will be able to issue your PBS Safety Net card so your PBS medicines are cheaper for the rest of the year.

-Note: The PBS Safety Net is separate from the Medicare Safety Net for out‑of‑hospital doctor visits and tests.
+Note: The PBS Safety Net is separate to the Medicare Safety Net for out‑of‑hospital doctor visits and tests.
 Reaching one doesn’t affect the other.

 Other Government support

-• Travel subsidies for treatment (regional / rural): Every state and territory runs a patient travel assistance scheme that helps cover travel and accommodation when specialist care isn’t available locally.
+• Travel subsidies for treatment (regional/rural): Every state and territory runs a patient travel assistance scheme.
+This helps cover travel and accommodation when specialist care isn’t available locally.
 Check your local Patient Assisted Travel Scheme for distance rules and subsidies.
 The National Rural Health Alliance has a factsheet on the services provided by each state on patient assisted travel.

 • Wigs and prostheses programs: Cancer Council’s wig service and other programs may help.